© Frank Eberhard

 Open-access publications have been shown to enjoy a high degree of visibility and broad levels of dissemination.
 The GIGA's Africa Spectrum, for example, is one of the 10 leading area studies journals in the world.
 When research findings are freely accessible, both users and scholars benefit.

 The GIGA encourages its scholars to publish articles in accordance with the basic foundation of open access.
 This applies to both initial publication in open-access journals and subsequent publication on so-called document servers, where articles that have already appeared in traditional subscription-based journals are made freely accessible online.

 The GIGA has drafted its own open access guidelines to anchor the principles of open access to the goals of the institute.
 To provide organisational and legal assistance to the institute’s scholars, the GIGA Information Centre (IZ) has established the Open Access Helpdesk.
+The GIGA set up an open access fund in order to provide financial support for open access publishing.
 The IZ is also currently working towards digitising relevant research data to make it more easily accessible in the future.

 In addition, the GIGA is an active participant in both the Open Access Working Group of the Leibniz Association and the Open Access Days organised by the web platform open-access.net.
 The GIGA Journal Family’s transition from a wholly subscription-based model to an inclusive, open-access design is considered a paragon within scholarly publication circles.
 In March 2014 Prof. Dr. Bert Hoffmann was invited by the German Research Foundation (DFG) to give a presentation on this successful transition at the "Sino-German Training Workshop on Open Access" in Beijing, China.